Battle of Elsenborn Ridge: 19 December

-The Americans abandoned the rubble of Rocherath-Krinkelt, and General Robertson ordered the remnants of 2nd Division to withdraw to defensive positions dug into the open terrain along the ridge.
+The Americans abandoned the rubble of Rocherath-Krinkelt, and Robertson ordered the remnants of 2nd Division to withdraw to defensive positions dug into the open terrain along the ridge.
 Troops from the remaining elements of 99th Infantry Division also used this time to withdraw to Elsenborn Ridge and fortify positions on it.
 They found it required dynamite to blow holes in the frozen ground.
 Elements of 741st Tank Battalion formed the rearguard to allow an orderly withdrawal from Rocherath-Krinkelt to positions behind Wirtzfeld to the west and northwest.
-By the afternoon the tankers had reported destroying twenty seven tanks, two Jagdpanzer IVs, two armored cars, and two half-tracks while losing eight of their own tanks.
-At the battalion level, units reported killing sixteen tanks; regimental 57mm guns claimed nineteen; and bazooka teams claimed to have killed seventeen more.
+By the afternoon the tankers had reported destroying 27 tanks, two Jagdpanzer IVs, two armored cars, and two half-tracks while losing eight of their own tanks.
+At the battalion level, units reported killing sixteen tanks; regimental 57 mm guns claimed nineteen; and bazooka teams claimed to have killed seventeen more.
 While the numbers were undoubtedly exaggerated, they indicate the ferocity of the fighting.
 The German tank companies were rendered ineffective and played no significant role in later fighting.

 At 17:30 that evening, the remaining troops of 393rd and 394th Infantry Regiments withdrew from their positions around the Baracken crossroads, just north of Krinkelt-Rocherath, and retreated along a boggy trail about 4 km toward Elsenborn Ridge.
 American lines collapsed on either side.
 "We were sticking out like a finger there", Butler said.
 Increasingly isolated, the unit was running low on ammunition.
 A resourceful platoon leader found an abandoned German ammo dump.
 Butler claimed that "We stopped the tail end of that push with guns and ammunition taken off the German dead".

 By the time the fight for the villages ended, five American soldiers had earned the Medal of Honor: Sgt.
-Lopez, Sgt.
+Jose M. Lopez, Sgt.
 Richard Cowan, Pvt.
 Truman Kimbro, Sgt.
 Vernon McGarity, and Sgt William Soderman.
 Another Medal of Honor was posthumously awarded to Henry F. Warner of the 26th Infantry Regiment, 1st Infantry Division.